JordanMicahBennett/ECG-arrhythmia-classification-using-a-2-D-convolutional-neural-network./README.md

 # Arrythmia-prediction-using-ECG
-ECG arrhythmia classification using a 2-D convolutional neural network This is an implementation of this paper: https://arxiv.org/pdf/1804.06812.pdf
+ECG arrhythmia classification using a 2-D convolutional neural network.

+This is an implementation of this paper: https://arxiv.org/pdf/1804.06812.pdf

 The model was trained on MIT-BIH Arrythmia dataset.
 It took 60 hours to train the model on an NVIDIA Tesla GPU.